 Hagaman is a very small village located in the state of New York.
 With a population of 1,121 people and just one neighborhood, Hagaman is the 737th largest community in New York.

-Unlike some villages, Hagaman isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Hagaman are a mix of both white- and blue-collar jobs.
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Hagaman is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Hagaman is a village of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Hagaman who work in office and administrative support (12.48%), business and financial occupations (10.72%), and sales jobs (8.61%).

 One interesting thing about the economy is that relatively large numbers of people worked from their home: 7.25% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Hagaman is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small village, Hagaman doesn't have a public transportation system that people use for their commute.

 The overall education level of Hagaman is somewhat higher than in the average US city of 21.84%: 26.32% of adults 25 and older in the village have at least a bachelor's degree.